rendoaw/jekyll-clean-dark/_posts/2017-10-21-Calico-and-Kubernetes-part-3.md

     * Hmm, ping fail!

+## Why container in ubuntu-3 can't communicate with external network ?

 ### Troubleshoot connectivity to container in node 2: ubuntu-3

 * Check the route on mx gateway again.